babi00/ai4biological-pattern/README.md

 # Content of the branch 'guido-clean'

-This branch is meant to track the work of Guido Spina on the MSc thesis project "AI for Biological Patterns".
+This branch is meant to track the work of Guido Spina on the MSc thesis project "XAI tools to predict biological invasiveness: a case study in plants".

 ## guido_try_trait_analysis